 – The permanent magnet motor isn’t very durable.

-This 4×4 winch is composed of a heat sink-styled motor cap that keeps temperatures in check.
+This best 4×4 winch is composed of a heat sink-styled motor cap that keeps temperatures in check.
 In other words, you don’t have to worry that you’ll accidentally destroy it because of pulling heavy loads.
 What’s also notable about it is its solenoid prevents snow, mud, and dust from eventually damaging it.

 In terms of pulling strength, it boasts of 12,500 lbs that surely gets you out of a tough situation.
 It includes a roller hawse fairlead and a free-spooling lever action clutch.